boriskriger/Publications/README.md

 Kriger, B. (2026).
 The Vacuum–Matter Coupling from Finite-Density QCD: Sigma Terms, Chiral Condensate, and the Origin of α.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19017167

 Kriger, B. (2026).
 The Vacuum Capture Model: Phase Transitions, Galactic Rotation, and the Origin of Missing Mass.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19023541

+Kriger, B. (2026).
+The Gravity of Emptiness: Cosmic Voids as Attractors of the Filamentary Network in the Block Universe.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19025567

 ### Links